dashayushman/dashayushman.github.io/_posts/2017-08-19-neural-language-model.md

     Some representations are loosely based on interpretation of information processing and communication patterns in a biological nervous system, such as neural coding that attempts to define a relationship between various stimuli and associated neuronal responses in the brain.
 Research attempts to create efficient systems to learn these representations from large-scale, unlabeled data sets.
     Deep learning architectures such as deep neural networks, deep belief networks and recurrent neural networks have been applied to fields including computer vision, speech recognition, natural language processing, audio recognition, social network filtering, machine translation and bioinformatics where they produced results comparable to and in some cases superior to human experts.
     Deep learning is a class of machine learning algorithms that: use a cascade of many layers of nonlinear processing units for feature extraction and transformation.
 Each successive layer uses the output from the previous layer as input.
-The algorithms may be supervised or unsupervised and applications include pattern analysis and classification .
+The algorithms may be supervised or unsupervised and applications include pattern analysis and classification.

-As you can see that this small piece of code loads the toy text corpus, extracts lines from it, ignores empty lines, and removes text in between brackets.
-Note that in reality you will not be able to load the entire corpus into memory.
+As you can see that this small piece of code loads the toy text corpus, extracts lines from it ignore empty lines and remove text in between brackets.
+Note that in reality, you will not be able to load the entire corpus into memory.
 You will need to write a [generator](https://wiki.python.org/moin/Generators) to yield text lines from the corpus, or use some advanced features provided by the Deep Learning frameworks like [Tensorflow's Input Pipelines](https://www.tensorflow.org/programmers_guide/reading_data).

 ## **6.2 Tokenizing the Corpus**
-In this section we will see how to tokenize the text lines that we extracted and then create a **Vocabulary**.
+In this section, we will see how to tokenize the text lines that we extracted and then create a **Vocabulary**.

 ```python